Multi-User Entanglement Distribution in Quantum Networks Using Multipath Routing: Network model and assumptions

-The edges represent quantum channels, over which two-qubit entangled states can be distributed between adjacent nodes.
-If the entangled state is distributed successfully, it is stored in the allocated quantum memories of the adjacent nodes.
-We refer to the two-qubit \hbox{$\ket{\sigma^+} = \frac{1}{\sqrt{2}} (\ket{00} +\ket{11})$} state as an \textit{entanglement link} when shared between adjacent devices (as in Figure \ref{fig:network}), and as a \textit{Bell pair} when shared between distant users by entanglement swapping.
+\textbf{Edges} represent quantum channels, over which \textit{entanglement links} can be generated.
+An entanglement link is a maximally entangled two-qubit state, shared between adjacent nodes in a quantum network.
+We assume entanglement links are distributed in the form of a \hbox{$\ket{\phi^+} = \frac{1}{\sqrt{2}} (\ket{00} +\ket{11})$} state.
+For clarity, we henceforth refer to the \hbox{$\ket{\phi^+}$} state as an \textit{entanglement link} when shared between adjacent nodes \hbox{(as in Fig. \ref{fig:network})}, and as a \textit{Bell pair} when shared between distant users by entanglement swapping.\\